fzn0x/nuxt-web3/README.md

 ## Usage

-If you want to use default ethereum support by browser :
+Using default ethereum window supported by the browsers :

 ```js
 window.web3 = new this.$Web3(ethereum);